dbdesign-students-spring2024/3-spreadsheet-analysis-mayanesen/README.md

 Similarly, I investigated the various categories of crime based on the column that I added.
 I once again used the `COUNTIF` function to determine the counts for the various categories.
 I thus created a pie chart below to visualize the proportions of these counts.
 I also used `MIN` to determine the category with the lowest count which was sexual crimes, and `MAX` to determine the category with the highest count which was property crimes, which includes various forms of theft. ![Pie Chart of Crime Types](https://github.com/dbdesign-students-spring2024/3-spreadsheet-analysis-mayanesen/blob/main/pie_chart.png)

 Lastly, I created another analysis of categories by the season in which the crimes occured using `COUNTIF` and found the `MIN` and `MAX` of the counts as well.
 The season with the highest amount of crime is spring and the one with the lowest is fall.
 These were what I expected as seasons of extreme weather like winter and summer cause more people to stay indoors.

+### Extra Credit

+This assignment deserves extra credit because I am working with a dataset with over 227k rows.
+My Excel spreadsheet couldn't handle it and thus my analysis uses a portion of it.